italia/publiccode-crawler/README.md

 * Crawl mode (all item in whitelists): `bin/crawler crawl whitelist/*.yml`

 * One mode (single repository url): `bin/crawler one [repo url] whitelist/*.yml`
-  - In this mode will be evaluated one single repository at the time.
-IPA code will be matched with ones in whitelist, if organization is present, otherwise will be set to null and `slug` will have a random code in the end (instead of ipa code), furthermore, ipa code validation, a simple check within whitelists (which ensure that code belongs to selected PA), will be skipped.
+  - In this mode one single repository at the time will be evaluated.
+If the organization is present, its IPA code will be matched with the ones in whitelist otherwise it will be set to null and the `slug` will have a random code in the end (instead of the IPA code).
+Furthermore, the IPA code validation, which is a simple check within whitelists (to ensure that code belongs to the selected PA), will be skipped.

 * `bin/crawler updateipa` downloads IPA data and writes them into Elasticsearch